ducent/spenx/README.rst

 In spenx, statements, like conditions and loops, are not processed and outputted "as it" to be processed by the template engine you wish to use.

-At the time being, only Jinja2 has been tested but adding support for anything else should be easy.
+At the time being, only Jinja2 and Mako has been tested but adding support for anything else should be easy.

 Why another parser?
 -------------------